vnguyendon/gw-config-apis/data/bot/readme.md

           {
                "Type":"Action",
                "Id":"20",
-               "Name":"ShowSurveyResult"
+               "Name":"ShowSurveyResults"
           },
      ...

 Again, make sure to this action in relation to the relevant API and the right counters.
 Behaviour: when a user selects this command, we should show him/her the number of people who selected this choice.
-It is therefore a dependency of the `DoVote` action
+It is therefore a dependency of the `DoVote` action.

 #### 8.3.3 Action: ShowCards

 We can use the action `ShowCards` to show a card made of some text and an image.
-We can specify the category of the text and the image that we want to receive by detailing the `Intention` in the `Parameters`
+We can specify the category of the text and the image that we want to receive by detailing the `Intention` in the `Parameters`.
 Example:

      ...